stack-of-tasks/pinocchio/doc/a-features/intro.md

 Aside the kinematic model, Pinocchio defines a geometric model, i.e. the volumes attached to the kinematic tree.
-This model can be used for displaying the robot and computing quantities associated to collisions.
+This model can be used for displaying the robot and computing quantities for collisions.
 Like the kinematic model, the fixed quantities (placement and shape of the volumes) are stored in a *GeometricModel* object, while buffers and quantities used by associated algorithms are defined in a object.
 The